TripLog/1040™ for iPhone and iPad

 Transferring Data via Email

 So how do we get three ways to transfer data with only two icons?
 The envelope icon actually gives you two different ways to email your data, depending on the value of URL in the TripLog section of the Settings application.
-If the value of URL is blank, then once you select a date range on the screen above, you will be transferred to the iPhone's Mail software, with the desired portion of the log filling in the body of the email.
+If the value of URL is blank, then once you select a date range on the screen above, an email is created with the log as a attachment to the email, which will be put in the Outbox of your default account in the iOS Mail software.
 If Email to is filled in, then the "To" field of the email will be filled in as well, and you need only tap Send (this assumes that you have set up and activated the Mail application on your iPhone).
 If Email to is blank, then you'll need to fill in the "To" field before tapping Send.
 Note that if you want to routinely email your log to multiple addresses (say, to yourself and to your accountant), you can do that; simply enter multiple email addresses in the Email to field, separated by a comma.
+In most cases, the email will be sent out immediately from the Mail software (in the background), but if it isn't for some reason (perhaps you're not online), you may need to go the Mail software at some point so that it does get sent.

 If you are not using the Mail application on you iPhone, or you prefer not to leave TripLog in order to email your log, there is a second method of emailing provided.
 This method may also be required because there may be limits to the size of the email that can be sent by the iPhone Mail application.
 To use this alternate method, the value of URL must be filled in with the name of an executable Internet script capable of implementing the "GET" method (if this doesn't mean anything to you, don't worry about it) which will read your data and forward it as an email.
 An appropriate script is setup on the Stevens Creek Software server, whose URL is http://www.stevenscreek.com/triplogmail.cgi.
 There are a few drawbacks with this script.
 First, we can't guarantee it will be available forever.
 Second, it is possible that, for whatever reason, your system may not accept email from stevenscreek.com.
 And third, your data will be passing through our server, and this may violate your company policy.